This post contains affiliate links. Read the full disclosure here.

 But if you want to stay here, you’ll want to book early, especially if you’re traveling during peak time (March and April).

 First of all, reservations are required.
-And you can make reservations between 6 months for 14 days in advance (some sites have reservations 6 months in advance, and some hold a certain amount for those last minute planners).
+And you can make reservations between 6 months to 14 days in advance (some sites have reservations 6 months in advance, and some hold a certain amount for those last minute planners).

 Also, note that all the campgrounds except for Rio Grande Village RV Park are operated by the National Park.
 Rio Grande Village RV Park is operated by the same company that operates the Chisos Mountains Lodge.